+- Personal computer

+- Pictures, posters, things to personalize your room

+- Printer and printing supplies

+- Recreation equipment (football, frisbee, baseball glove, etc.)

+- Shower shoes (We bet you didn't think of that one!)

+- Snacks

+- ☐ Toilet paper (it is supplied, but some like their own brand!)

+- □ Umbrella

+- ☐ University documents (including your room assignment information!)

+- A personal fan

+- Storage containers

-Pictures, posters, things to personalize your room Printer and printing supplies Recreation equipment (football, frisbee, baseball glove, etc.) Shower shoes (We bet you didn't think of that one!)
-Snacks Toilet paper (it is supplied, but some like their own brand!)
-Umbrella University documents (including your room assignment information!)
-A personal fan Storage containers Clothes for hot and cooler weather For students living in residences with a fully equipped kitchen (such as t Village and Fast Residence Suites), you will also want to bring:
+- ☐ Clothes for hot and cooler weather

+For students living in residences with a fully equipped kitchen (such as East Village and East Residence Suites), you will also want to bring: